Professional Pilot Training

 How much does the program cost?

 The tuition varies depending on the course and training program chosen.
-For more information contact our flight training consultant via email or phone, and express your interests and goals including the experience you already have in the field.
-For instance, are you interested in a full professional pilot, private pilot or instrument course.
+For more information contact our flight training consultant via email or phone.

 How many aircraft are there in your fleet?

 Yes, we do.
-Flying Academy is an International Flight Training Center that creates a multicultural learning environment.
-With students from all around the world.
-This intercultural competency will help students feel comfortable working in different countries throughout their careers or sharing an airline’s cockpit with a pilot from another culture.
+Flying Academy is an International Flight Training Center that creates a multicultural learning environment with students from all around the world.

 Which airlines do you cooperate with?